-The destruction of the convertibility system put an end to the free selection of currency and to the system that assured the respect of the original currency of the contracts.
+The destruction of the convertibility system put an end to the free selection of currency and to the system that assured the respect of the currency in which contracts were originally denominated on.
 The change of conditions will surely discourage investment and productivity, two key factors for sustainable growth.
-Difficulties to fund investment will limit economic recovery through the promotion of exports and import substitution.
+Economic recovery through the promotion of exports and import substitution will occur only if new large investments are not needed, since they will be very difficult to fund.

-The forecast can turn more optimistic if the following issues are addressed:
+Such pessimistic forecast could be reversed if the following issues are addressed:

-- 1. The Supreme Court restores the Rule of Law declaring the pesofication unconstitutional. - 2.
-The new government commits itself to rebuild the necessary conditions to attract new investment and to foster productivity, as was the case during most of the 90s. - 3.
-Welfare policies eradicate corruption, favoritism and inefficiency and investment in human capital reaches the poor.
+- 1. The Rule of Law is restored. - 2.
+The new government must commit itself to rebuild the necessary conditions to attract new investment and to foster productivity, as was the case during most of the 90s. - 3.
+Welfare policies must be overhauled so that corruption, favoritism and inefficiency are eradicated, and investment in human capital reaches the poor.